onqtam/headjack/docs/why/14_ECONOMICS.md

 > "It is easier for a camel to go through the eye of a needle than for someone who is rich to enter into the kingdom of God." - [Matthew 19](https://byustudies.byu.edu/online-book/the-gospel-according-to-matthew/matthew-19)

+> "The greater the outward show; the greater the inner poverty." - [Jiddu Krishnamurti](https://x.com/IAmMarkManson/status/1943731792998965343)

 > "It is unjust that the whole of society should contribute towards an expence of which the benefit is confined to a part of the society." - [Adam Smith](https://www.azquotes.com/quote/1323948)

 > "It must always be remembered, however, that it is the luxuries, and not the necessary expense of the inferior ranks of people, that ought ever to be taxed." - [Adam Smith](https://www.azquotes.com/quote/1312493)